mehulagg/gitlab/doc/user/group/iterations/index.md

 To learn how to add an issue to an iteration, see the steps in [Managing issues](../../project/issues/managing_issues.md#add-an-issue-to-an-iteration).

+## View an iteration report

+> Viewing iteration reports in projects [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/222763) in [GitLab Starter](https://about.gitlab.com/pricing/) 13.5.

+To view an iteration report, go to the iterations list page and click on an iteration title.

 ## Disable Iterations **(CORE ONLY)**

 GitLab Iterations feature is deployed with a feature flag that is **enabled by default**.